 But that doesn’t mean you shouldn’t include your pet in your Thanksgiving activities.

-Here are some fun ideas & safety tips to keep in mind as far as dog Thanksgiving food is concerned:
+Here are some fun ideas and dog safety tips to keep in mind as far as human Thanksgiving food is concerned:

 - Dogs can have cooked turkey.